 Steffen Horst: That makes sense, that makes total sense.
 So, to kind of find an end to this pricing part, what’s your view on performance pricing.
 Basically saying, I think back in the day when you started and when I started in 2004, in paid search, there were a lot of costs per acquisition goals.
 Or cost per sale goals.
 What’s your experience with that, and nowadays, what is your view?

 Chris Ranier: When I’ve been on the other side and had a commerce site, I’ve hired people that say they can do that, and it never ends well.
 Right?
 I’ve also offered to be that kind of agency and that doesn’t end well.
-Some people do it, I mean, when you’re doing a cost per convergent, and convergent is a good, like you’re buying something.
+Some people do it, I mean, when you’re doing a cost per conversion.
 Even then, it’s almost impossible, unless you say it’s really going to be higher, unless you do an arbitrage, which again, you’ve got to really know the market well, because the market fluctuates so much, so many different things can happen, that if you screw up one time, one big natural even happens, then your costs per lead or cost per action, whatever it is, goes through the roof and you don’t get paid.
 You’re sunk, like, how do you make that back?